 The bottom line is that 99% of all Cocker Spaniels in adoption centres are due to their owner's circumstances, NOT because of a problem with the dog.

-People often think that dogs in adoption centres are there because they're unmanageable or have behavioural problems.
+People often think dogs in adoption centres are there because they're unmanageable or have behavioural problems.

 We now know that this is not true.

-This article has shown many different, plausible reasons why Spaniels are abandoned by their owners, and they're not the 'fault' of the dog.
+This article has shown many varied and plausible reasons why Spaniels may have been abandoned by their owners.
+More often than not, they're not the 'fault' of the dog.

 A good source of pets for adoption can be offered online.

-These sites can often list thousands of dogs in their database, with accurate, up-to-date information on dog rescue centres, by breed.
+These websites often list thousands of dogs in their database, with accurate, up-to-date information on dog rescue centres, by breed.

 A few examples of ideal Cocker Spaniel adoption opportunities are: